Chapter 25 Download Chapter

 Violence Against Women

 Every family planning provider probably sees many women who have experienced violence.
-Violence against women is common everywhere, and in some places it is very common.
-In a recent study of 10 countries more than 1 of every 10 women and up to about 7 of every 10 women reported that they had experienced physical or sexual violence in their lifetimes.
-Physical violence includes a wide range of behaviors, including hitting, slapping, kicking, and beating.
+Physical violence includes acts such as hitting, slapping, kicking, punching, beating, and using a weapon.
 Sexual violence includes unwanted sexual contact or attention, coercive sex, and forced sex (rape).
-Violence against women can be psychological, too, such as controlling behavior, intimidation, humiliation, isolating a woman from family and friends, and restricting her access to resources.
+Violence against women can be psychological, too, such as insults, intimidation, threats to hurt someone she loves, humiliation, isolating a woman from family and friends, and restricting her access to resources.

-Women experiencing violence have special health needs, many of them related to sexual and reproductive health.
-Violence can lead to a range of health problems including injuries, unwanted pregnancy, sexually transmitted infections (STIs) including HIV, decreased sexual desire, pain during sex, and chronic pelvic pain.
-For some women, violence may start or become worse during pregnancy, placing her fetus at risk as well.
-Furthermore, a man's violence or the threat of violence can deprive a woman of her right to make her own choice about whether to use family planning or what method to use.
-Therefore, providers of reproductive health care may be more likely than other health care providers to see abused women among their usual clientele.
+Women who experience violence often seek health services, although many will not mention the violence.
+Violence can lead to a range of health problems, including injuries, unwanted pregnancy, sexually transmitted infections (STIs) including HIV, decreased sexual desire, pain during sex, and chronic pelvic pain.
+Violence may start or become worse during a pregnancy, placing the fetus at risk as well.
+A man’s violence or the threat of violence can deprive a woman of her right to make her own choice about whether to use family planning or what method to use.